jacobdonenfeld/homepage/_posts/2018-12-26-Making-of-a-bottle-in-a-bottle.md

 With the holidays around the corner, my dorm hosted a secret santa event.
 I needed some way to combine crafts, engineering, and gift giving for the holiday season.
 There is a tradition of "iceing" people.
 This involves hiding a smirnoff ice, and whenever somebody finds it, they get on one knee and drink it.
 What is a more unique gift than somebody's favorite type of wine, with an ice stuck inside of it.

-The first (and only) challenge was cutting a bottle in half perfectly.
+The largest challenge was cutting a bottle in half perfectly.
 I'm going to lay out a few methods I tried and how they worked:

 Method | Effectiveness
 ------------ | -------------